alexpovel/headson/README.md

 - Layout: classic tree branches (`├─`, `│`, `└─`) with continuous guides; code gutters stay visible under the tree prefix.
 - Headers: `--tree` is mutually exclusive with `--no-header`; tree mode never prints `==>` headers and relies on the tree structure instead.
 Files are still auto-formatted per extension (`--format` must be `auto` for filesets).
-- Budgets: tree scaffolding is treated like headers (free unless you set `--count-headers`); per-file/global budgets still apply to file content and omission markers.
+- Budgets: tree scaffolding is treated like headers (free unless you set `--count-headers`); per-file budgets always apply to file content and omission markers, and global caps apply only when provided.
 Tight budgets can truncate file previews within the tree, and entire files may be omitted under tiny global line budgets—omitted entries are reported as `… N more items` on the relevant folder/root.
+When scaffold is free, the final output can exceed the requested caps by the tree gutters/indentation; set `--count-headers` if those characters must be bounded.
+- Empty sections: under very small per-file caps (or a tiny global cap, if set), files or code blocks may render only their header/tree entry with no body; omission markers appear only when at least one child fits.
+This is expected when nothing fits beneath the budget.
 - Sorting: respects `--no-sort`; otherwise uses the usual frecency/mtime ordering before tree grouping.
 - Fairness: file contents are interleaved round‑robin in the priority order so later files still surface under tight budgets.
 ## Budget Modes